Jcjays/All-in-Ex/README.md

 # Base
-Base structure for all of my side projects.
+Base structure for all of my side projects onwards.